Does your board struggle with communicating effectively as a group? We can help with that. Check out this Key Messages document.

 Your board is in the communications business.
-To effectively lead organizations, boards have to spend a lot of time listening to the people they serve.
+To effectively lead organizations, boards have to listen to the people they serve.
 They need to know what questions to ask, and how to reach people willing to answer these questions.

 While being active listeners is a big part of the board’s job, the other part is being able to communicate back to the people to whom the board is accountable.
 This is exclusively a board function, and cannot be delegated to anyone else.